knightedcodemonkey/css/README.md

   }
 }

-// per-import override:
+// Prefer import aliasing when you need a different local name:
-// import { Button, cardCss } from './button.tsx?knighted-css&exportName=cardCss'
+// import { knightedCss as cardCss } from './button.tsx?knighted-css'
-// (exportName in the query wins over the loader option)
 ```

-The loader appends `export const reactStyles = "/* compiled css */"` to the module, so you can wire it directly into Lit’s `static styles` or any other runtime.
+The loader appends `export const knightedCss = "/* compiled css */"` to the module when imported with `?knighted-css`.
+Keep your main module import separate to preserve its typing; use the query import only for the CSS string.

 ### Custom resolver (enhanced-resolve example)